-ABOUT CALDERDALE CHILD AND ADOLESCENT MENTAL HEALTH SERVICES (CAMHS)
+ABOUT Open Minds (CALDERDALE CHILD AND ADOLESCENT MENTAL HEALTH SERVICES)

-Referral to CAMHS should be considered if some or all of the following issues are present:
+A referral to Open Minds should be considered if some or all of the following issues are present:

 • Serious deterioration in self-care

 • All/most family members highly distressed

 • Non-school attendance as a result of mental health presentation

 • Serious deterioration in academic attainment related to mental health presentation

 • Social withdrawal (e.g. no contact with friends)

 • Relations with peers leading to serious risk-taking

 Open Minds works with children and young people in most need of mental health services.
 Therefore we do not normally offer face-to-face treatment for: